ZachS13/ConnectFour/README.md

+# Connect Four – Real-Time Multiplayer Game

- Real-time multiplayer Connect Four game with a focus on user experience, game security, and scalable architecture.
+A real-time multiplayer **Connect Four** game focused on user experience, game security, and scalable architecture.

-Key features include:
+## Key Features

-- Lobby & Matchmaking – Players can chat, challenge opponents, and start games seamlessly in real time using WebSockets.
+- **Lobby & Matchmaking**
+  Chat with other players, issue challenges, and join games instantly using WebSockets.

+- **Interactive UI**
-- Interactive UI – Built with SVG & AJAX, enabling smooth gameplay and animations.
+  Built with SVG and AJAX for smooth animations and responsive gameplay.

+- **Game State Management**
-- Game State Management – Game moves, session data, and player history are stored in a MySQL database, ensuring consistency and preventing tampering.
+  All moves, sessions, and player history are stored in a MySQL database to maintain consistency and prevent tampering.

-- Secure Backend & API – Designed with Node.js, MySQL, and RESTful principles, implementing security best practices to prevent exploits.
+- **Secure Backend & API**
+  Developed using Node.js and Express with RESTful architecture, following security best practices to prevent common exploits.

+- **Full-Stack Integration**
-- Full-Stack Development – Integrated frontend, backend, and database layers to create a seamless user experience.
+  Seamless connection between frontend, backend, and database for a complete multiplayer experience.

-Frontend:
+## Tech Stack

+### Frontend
 - HTML & CSS
 - JavaScript
 - AJAX
 - SVG

-Backend:
+### Backend
 - Node.js
 - Express.js
 - WebSockets
 - MySQL